vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 - foods that are burnt
 - foods touched by clothes, or contaminated by saliva or sneeze.
 - foods seen or touched by dogs
-- foods cooked on days such as Ekaadashi
+- foods cooked on days such as EkAdashi
 </details>